openlegend/core-rules/core/SRD.md

 this bane prevents the target from being aware of their affliction and thus prevents them from actively attempting to break free.
 However, the targets true mind is magically suppressed but fights to regain control.
-As such, at the end of each of it's turns, the target receives a Resist roll as a free action to break free from the effect.
+As such, at the end of each of its turns, the target receives a Resist roll as a free action to break free from the effect.
 When your target succeeds at a resist roll against this bane, they become to immune to all subsequent attempts by you to inflict the bane for the next 24